gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/clean_code.md

   read and forces me to jump around inside the class file)
 - side effect definition
   https://en.wikipedia.org/wiki/Side_effect_(computer_science)
+- I know from my own experience come up with good code examples is hard!

 > a function is said to have a side effect if it modifies some state variable
 > outside its local environment.